How Virtual Advisers Help Low-Income Students Apply To College

 That was the end of April.
 Weeks later, I followed up with Johnny.
 On decision day, did his choice to go to Rice stick?

 "My dad went to bed, and then he gave me the credit card and he was like, 'whenever you're ready,' " recalls Johnny.
-"I logged into the Rice application portal, said 'yes' and paid the deposit."
+"I logged in to the Rice application portal, said 'yes' and paid the deposit."

 I ask him, now that it's all over, how does it feel?

-"It feels amazing," he says, "it feels wonderful."
+"It feels amazing," he says.
+"It feels wonderful."

 Johnny will start orientation, called O-Week at Rice, in August.